Using the AEM Pilot's Console

 - Action items with a timeline

 Your next question might be, “How long will it take our crew to complete our first full set of cycles for all seven Quality Indicators?”
 The answer is, “It depends.”
-The size of your district, the existing status of accessibility, the knowledge and experience of the crew, and the efficiency with which the crew works together are a few variables to consider.
-If the AEM Pilot is your district’s first experience considering accessibility, really delve into the self- and group studies to build your background knowledge.
+Your state’s or district’s existing status of accessibility, the knowledge and experience of the crew, and the efficiency with which the crew works together are a few variables to consider.
+If the AEM Pilot is your state's or district’s first experience considering accessibility, really delve into the self- and group studies to build your background knowledge.
 The more prepared your crew is, the more efficiently you’ll move through the self-assessment activities.

 Components of a Cycle of Self-Assessment